JFarina5/Cyber-Writeups/overthewire/Bandit/Level 2/README.md

 cat: filename: No such file or directory
 ```

 We receive this error because the `cat` command is being used against every argument that is followed by a space.
-In order to open this file, we must make this phrase one argument.
+In order to open this file, we must make this phrase a single argument.
 We achieve this by treating this phrase as a string and wrapping it in quotes:

 ```
 bandit2@bandit:~$ cat "spaces in this filename"